r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 libraries part is not always clear and may change over time, depending on how it is easiest to build the tool.

-## Installing software for building using toolchain tarball
+## Installing software for building using a toolchain tarball

-Alternatively, one may also use custom build tools (e.g.  a standalone version of Msys2) with "toolchain tarball", consisting only of the compiler toolchain, headers and pre-compiled static libraries.
+Alternatively, one may also use custom build tools (e.g.  a standalone version of Msys2) with a "toolchain tarball" consisting only of the compiler toolchain, headers and pre-compiled static libraries.
 This is useful for server and expert use.

-The "base" version of the toolchain tarball contains the compiler toolchain and libraries needed to build R itself, including the recommended packages, but it is enough for most CRAN packages as well.
+The "base" version of the toolchain tarball contains the compiler toolchain and libraries needed to build R itself, including the recommended packages, but it is enough for most CRAN packages.
 The "full" version contains libraries for almost all CRAN packages.

 The tarballs do not include Msys2.
 One instead needs to have a separate